Western Colorado Center for the Arts: Classes and workshops

 Classes and workshop topics cover painting, photography, stained glass, sculpture, figure drawing, mixed-media collage and ceramics.

 Ceramics classes and workshops rank among the most popular.
 Artist-in-residence Terry Shepherd has taught raku, a fast-firing process for ceramics that originated in Japan, and other ceramics techniques, to Art Center students since the 1980s.

-Workshops and classes for children have been a priority of the Art Center since its inception.
-In 2015, 1,521 children attended summer Art Camps held over the course of 18 weeks.

-Spring Art Week is a program designed to expose Mesa County elementary school children to a variety of art forms and materials through demonstrations by local artists.
-The center coordinates the program, in which artists explain and demonstrate their particular disciplines to small tour groups.
-This intimate forum allows children to ask questions and become familiar with various art forms.
-Teachers distribute packets of art projects that can easily be done when the children return to the classroom.
-In 2015, 881 students visited the Art Center for Spring Art Week.

 The Altrusa Art Fair has been organized by the Altrusa International service group for 60 years now.
 The middle- and high-school exhibits are meant to promote fresh, young talent that might otherwise go unnoticed.
 Each school has the opportunity to compete for ribbons and certificates of merit.

-The Artability program, which offers art classes to people with mental, social or physical special needs, is fast becoming one of the Art Center's most popular programs.
-Artability is a partnership with STRIVE, group homes and other organizations for the underserved in Grand Junction.
-In 2015, the Artability program provided 3,513 slots for participants.
-Many of the students are repeat attendees.
-About 30 percent of the students are identified as mentally and/or physically challenged.
+The Artability program offers art classes to people with mental, social or physical special needs.

 Community events

-The Art Center regularly serves as a community space for public events and private occasions like weddings or memorial celebrations.
-The first bar mitzvah in Grand Junction occurred at the Art Center.
+The Art Center can be rented for private events the first bar mitzvah in Grand Junction occurred at the Art Center.

 Exhibits

 The Art Center hosts an average of 26 exhibits each year, some of which are annual events while the rest are signature events.
 Some exhibits feature contemporary art alongside legacy work from the Art Center's permanent collection.
-Opening celebrations for new exhibits occur on the first Friday of each month.
-Admittance is free, light food and beverages are served, and local musicians often perform.